 Style truly is an individual thing.
-I try not to criticize others’ fashion choices too much, because I know I wouldn’t want anyone criticizing mine.posted over 1 year ago
+I try not to criticize others’ fashion choices too much, because I know I wouldn’t want anyone criticizing mine.posted about 2 years ago

 Some people criticize my style but most of them often appreciate it.
-We can never please everyone what’s important is we please ourselves.posted over 1 year ago
+We can never please everyone what’s important is we please ourselves.posted about 2 years ago

 Make Him Feel Welcome with Chic Points